Article

 Decide on your route into the US

-If you wish to take this route, the Electronic System for Travel Authorization (ESTA) is the best option.
-There’s a simple online application, and processing only takes up to 72 hours.
+For ESTA, you must complete a simple online application, which takes 72 hours to process.
 Once approved, you can travel to the US for up to 90 days while you arrange your long-term visa.

 Consult with an immigration service like Deel Immigration before you apply for a short-term visa.
 They can confirm you meet all the eligibility criteria and indicate any potential issues.
 Perhaps you’d like to travel during your stay — they might advise you to apply for a B-2 visa as it’s for mixed business and tourism.